z0rc/dotfiles/README.md

 # dotfiles
 There are many like them, but these one are mine.

 This repostory holds conguration for most common tools I use in shell.
 No graphical stuff, usable both on servers and personal workstations.
-Battle tested on various Linux distributions including Debian, Ubuntu, CentOS and others.
-Probably will be a bit glitchy on BSD/OSX due to assumption that GNU coreutils are avaliable under regular names.
-Will try to fix this later.
+Battle tested on various Linux distributions including Debian, Ubuntu, CentOS and OSX.
+But with BSD/OSX it requires to have GNU coreutils to be avaliable under regular names (without `g` prefix).

 I'm a big fan of [XDG Base Directory Specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html) and organize my dotfiles in a way that they don't clutter the `$HOME`.
 I was able to reduce files required to be in `$HOME` to single `.zshenv`, everything else is in `.config` or launched via aliases.